widgetti/solara/solara/website/pages/docs/content/10-guides/20-multipage.md

     │   └── articles
     │       ├── 7-reasons-why-i-love-vaex-for-data-science.md
     │       └── a-hybrid-apache-arrow-numpy-dataframe-with-vaex-version-4.md
-    ├── store.py  # here is where we store application state └── pages  # contains the pages
+    ├── data.py  # here is where we store shared data or application state └── pages  # contains the pages
         ├── __init__.py
         ├── article